raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 After sending a Retry Delay message, the server MUST NOT send any further messages on that DSO Session.

+The server MAY randomize retry delays in situations where many retry delays are sent in quick succession, so as to avoid all the clients attempting to reconnect at once.
+In general, implementations should avoid using the Retry Delay message in a way that would result in many clients reconnecting at the same time, if every client attempts to reconnect at the exact time specified.

 Upon receipt of a Retry Delay message from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection gracefully.